psolymos/psolymos/README.md

 ### Hi there 👋

-I am helping people and organizations to make better decisions using statistics, data science, and R/rstats one line of code at a time.
+I am helping people and organizations to make better decisions using statistics, data science, and R/rstats.